NEET/JEE Coaching Scholarship

 Ans.

 Fertiliser industries produce effluents and harmful gases as main wastes.
-These are artificially produced so lot of energy is consumed to make them.
+These are artificially produced so a lot of energy is consumed to make them.
 These are biologically less absorbable and have a bad effect on human health.

 A suitable mechanism for waste management is: